 A DLL that uses the Internet Server API (ISAPI) to register for web server events and edit the data stream going to and coming from the Microsoft IIS web server.

-An interpreted programming script language that is used in HTML programs and ASP files.
+An interpreted client-side programming script language that is used in HTML programs and ASP files.

 kilobits per second (thousands of bits per second). kbps is a measure of bandwidth on a data transmission medium.

-The part of Microsoft IIS that allows the BBSM administrator to generate a certificate request and install a signed certificate.
+The part of Microsoft IIS that enables the BBSM administrator to generate a certificate request and install a signed certificate.